 Adaptogens – Balance, Restore and Protect

-Adaptogens – Eating well, getting proper rest, meditation, staying active, writing down what you’re grateful for and maintaining social connection all help protect you from chronic stress, which can kill your quality of life.
+Eating wholesome foods, getting proper rest, walking in nature, meditation, staying active, writing down what you’re grateful for and maintaining social connection helps you to remain calm and positive at this time.

 Adding adaptogens to your routine can make you even more resilient to the damaging effects of imbalanced cortisol levels and help reduce the physical and mental effects of stress.